RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Experiments

 \subsection{Computational Demands}

-Finally, we explore the computational demands of our simulations.
-The objective of this experiment is to provide a concise overview of the viable hardware and software configurations compatible with RadaRays.
-For our run time experiments, we chose the KAIST environment since its scale is realistic for mobile robot applications.
-With the same parameters as in the previous experiments, we simulated one polar image for every radar pose of the KAIST03 sequence and measured the run time.
-During our experiments we varied the following components to analyze their impact on the run times: the number of initially sampled rays per angle $N_s$, and the used implementation or computing unit.
-The total number of initially cast rays can be determined by $N_r = 400 \cdot N_s$. \autoref{tab:runtime_tot} shows the total run times of simulating one polar image executed on different devices.
+We provide a concise overview of viable hardware and software configurations compatible with RadaRays.
+For our run time experiments, we choose the KAIST environment since its scale is realistic for mobile robot applications.
+Using the standard RadaRays BRDF and the same parameters as in the previous experiments, we simulate one polar image for every radar pose of the KAIST03 sequence and measure the run time.
+During our experiments we vary the following components to analyze their impact on the run times: the number of initially sampled rays per angle $N_s$, and the used implementation or computing unit.
+The total number of initially cast rays can be determined by $N_r = 400 \cdot N_s$. \autoref{tab:runtime_tot} shows the total run times of simulating one polar image on different devices.

+The KAIST sequences contain both structured and unstructured parts, making it a suitable reference dataset for measuring the run time.
+As measured in \cite{mock2023rmagine}, the run time increases logarithmically with the map size.